rsnemmen/graphs-crash-course/README.md

 # Crash course on *graphs*

-Jupyter notebook version of [tutorial](https://iaee.substack.com/p/graphs-intuitively-and-exhaustively) from the [intuitively and exhaustively explained blog](https://iaee.substack.com).
+Jupyter notebook version of the awesome [graph tutorial](https://iaee.substack.com/p/graphs-intuitively-and-exhaustively) from the [intuitively and exhaustively explained blog](https://iaee.substack.com).
+Fixed a couple of typos in the text and code.

 ## Notebooks TBD